 Main witness who initiated the Prosecution but never actually testified

-When piecing her various versions together, Brady could not deny that nothing seemed to fit, such as Delmont first describing her relationship with Virginia Rappe as “lifelong friends” to then saying they had met each other only 2 days before attending the Labor Day Party.
+When piecing her various versions together, Brady could not deny that nothing seemed to fit, such as Delmont first describing her relationship with Virginia Rappe as “lifelong friends” to then saying they had met each other only two days before attending the Labor Day Party together.

-Maude Delmont had many names attached to her person.
-It was when Brady was told one of those names was “Madame Black” that he decided to look into his “star witness”’s past history.
+The woman had many names attached to her person.
+It was when Brady was told one of those names was “Madame Black” that he decided to look a little further into the personal history of his star witness.